sukovanej/inseminator/readme.md

 by thinking about code coupling and cohesion I strongly recommend reading great books from **R. C. Martin** (aka Uncle Bob) or **Martin Fowler**.

-I bet mos developers are aware of the famous *Clean Code* and *Clean Architecture* books.
+I bet most developers are aware of the famous *Clean Code* and *Clean Architecture* books.
 While I don't want to be pedantic about all the details in these books I also hate the state of mind like